jer0dh/genesis-starter/README.md

 A great dropdown with many options, especially, great for a multi-select dropdown.
 Included in the php is a great filter for wp_dropdown_categories() that adds the appropriate markup (`select` tags with the `multiple` attribute and `option` tags with the `selected` attribute).
 It also allows the user to type to search for the options they want.
 Select2 does not seem to have great support for accessibility.
 Screen readers have some issues.
 As of
-August 2017, it appears WooCommerce has forked Select2 and beta testing [a backward compatible version of Select2.](https://woocommerce.wordpress.com/2017/08/08/selectwoo-an-accessible-replacement-for-select2/)
+August 2017, it appears WooCommerce has forked Select2 and beta testing [an accessible and backward compatible version of Select2.](https://woocommerce.wordpress.com/2017/08/08/selectwoo-an-accessible-replacement-for-select2/)

   * `npm install --save select2`
   * add `node_modules/select2/dist/js/select2.full.js` to `jsConcatenatedVendorScripts` in `package.json`